Antissa is one of the best and most interesting of the traditional mountain villages of Lesvos.

 |

-and the long empty beautiful beach.
-The valley is a collection of farms and
+In Campo Antissa the valley is a collection of farms and

 gardens.
 Directly across the sea Turkey is close